My little koto and red picks

 My fingers are tiny, so I bought the black ones (normal size) and red ones (smaller size).
-It’s an online shopping, I cannot try them on so I bought both just in case.
+As I had to buy them online, I couldn't try them on.
+So I bought both just in case.

 A few weeks later the items arrived from Japan.
 The red ones fitted perfectly.